cesarvr/keycloak-bible-openshift/robot/README.md

 ### Manual Configuration

-In some Linux distributions the TTY is not compatible with OKD-runner, but you can still use the self-deployer capability by writing the configuration file yourself:
+In some Linux distributions the TTY is not compatible with OKD-runner, but you can still use the self-deploy capability by writing the configuration file yourself:

 ```json
 {